WHOLE TISSUE IMAGING AND ANALYSIS

-DIRECT READOUT OF FIBROTIC ACCUMULATION AND TREATMENT IN MODELS OF LIVER DISEASE
+DIRECT READOUT OF FIBROTIC ACCUMULATION AND TREATMENT IN MODELS OF LIVER DISEASE.

 Hepatic fibrosis occurs in most types of chronic liver diseases and results in an excessive accumulation of extracellular matrix proteins including collagen.
 Advanced liver fibrosis ultimately results in cirrhosis, liver failure, and portal hypertension and often requires liver transplantation.
-The development of antifibrotic drugs has been stimulated by their capacity to reverse advanced liver fibrosis in patients.
+The development of antifibrotic drugs has been stimulated by the capacity to reverse advanced liver fibrosis in patients.
 Many emerging antifibrotic therapies are aimed at inhibiting the accumulation of fibrogenic cells and/or preventing the deposition of extracellular matrix proteins.

-Imaging on the TissueCyte system provides the capacity to image whole and partial liver samples.
-You can image multichannel target distributions throughout the liver sample.
-In addition to standard fluorescence markers, we can utilize two-photon imaging to visualize second harmonic generation (SHG) from collagen fibers thus providing a valuable assay of the direct readout of fibrotic accumulation and treatment in models of liver disease.
+We provide the capacity to image whole and partial liver samples through our TissueCyte™ systems.
+We can image multichannel target distributions throughout the liver sample.
+In addition to standard fluorescence markers, we can utilize 2Photon imaging to visualize second harmonic generation (SHG) from collagen fibers thus providing a valuable assay of the direct readout of fibrotic accumulation and treatment in models of liver disease.